eshivakant/mdc/README.md

 ## Fetch Contributions
-More work need to be done here - e.g. querying etc
+More work need to be done here - e.g. querying etc Also, contributions are stored in memory - should persist to a durable medium.
+Some decisions to be made based on retrieval pattern, retention policies etc. I have a feeling that time series databases - TimeScaleDB on PostgressSQL will be a good fit.
 ![Screenshot](doc/web2.PNG)

 ## API Key generation for other clients